Undoubtedly, there are numerous methods for evaluating a candidate’s suitability prior to making a final hiring decision.

 By introducing assessments after a first screening (whether it be a phone call or a first interview), you will end up attempting to validate the assumptions that you unconsciously made during this screening.
-This way leading to a biased, subjective evaluation of a candidate.
-Which can either result in you making the biggest mishire of your life.
-Or simply missing out on candidates that would have been amazing for the job.
+This way leads to a biased, subjective evaluation of a candidate which can either result in you making the biggest mishire of your life or simply missing out on candidates that would have been amazing for the job.

-However, by introducing pre-employment assessments at the start of the hiring funnel – you can create a solid impression of the candidate.
-All without getting distracted by insights such as demographic details or your very own unconscious bias.
+However, by introducing pre-employment assessments at the start of the hiring funnel – you can create a solid impression of the candidate without getting distracted by insights such as demographic details or your very own unconscious bias, which are in no way predictive for hiring success.
 And what’s even better is that this way you are able to identify high potential candidates that might have a less impressive resume.
 Especially in a tight labour market – this is definitely a big pro.

 Before choosing a pre-employment assessment tool, ask yourself the following: do you care about creating the right first impression of a candidate from step 1?